haleyysanchez/FBLA_coding-programming2020/README.md

 # FBLA_coding-programming2020

-One Paragraph of project description goes here
+This repository is for my FBLA coding and programming competition project for the 2019-2020 school year.
+The topic of the program was to be able to track community service hours and awards of students and store the information persistently.
+The program utilized Tkinter to code the GUI and sqlite3 to manage the relational database.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+* uncomment lines 18-30
+* uncomment lines 74-102

 ### Prerequisites